yousefelassal/quote-cron/README.md

 > There is no way to happiness, happiness is the way.

 > Share your smile with the world.
 It's a symbol of friendship and peace.

+> Tragedy is a tool for the living to gain wisdom, not a guide by which to live.